 Professional Morphing Tool for Everyone

-Morphing and Warping for MacMorph Age is an application for morphing/warping images and movies on OS X, such as faces, and save the result to a QuickTime movie.
+Morphing and Warping for MacMorph Age is an application for morphing/warping images on OS X, such as faces, and save the result to a QuickTime movie.

 Blazingly fast GPU-based renderingHit play, Morph Age renders in real-time, whatever image size.
 Morph Age has an extremely fast rendering engine that combines CPU operations (optimized for Intel Macs) and GPU, or graphics card, power.
 It enables real-time rendering on mega pixel images still being accurate to sub-pixel.
 Moreover, the latest version of Morph Age even added support for the Core Image library of Mac OS X for filtering, also executed on the graphics card for maximum performance.